 In this paper, we address these issues in the context of a survey experiment that we intend to field in the United States.
-In the experiment, we elicit people's beliefs about the current debt-to-GDP ratio and then examine how correcting people's biases in beliefs about this statistic affects their attitudes towards government spending and taxation measured both using self-reports and behavioral measures.
+In the experiment, we elicit people's beliefs about the current debt-to-GDP ratio and then examine how correcting people's biases in beliefs about this statistic affects their attitudes towards government spending and taxation measured using self-reports.

-We plan to recruit 800 people on Amazon Mechanical Turk (MTurk), who we plan to resurvey four weeks after taking part in the main experiment.
-This allows us to examine whether treatment effects persist over time.
-In future work, we plan to replicate the results from MTurk using an online panel representative of the US population in terms of age, gender and region.
+We already conducted an experiment with 800 people from Amazon Mechanical Turk.
+In this new experiment we plan to recruit 800 participants from an online panel representative of the US population in terms of age, gender and region.